 · Through our studies, we have put ourselves in the shoes of caregivers to practice how we would counsel the children with excellence, precision, and minister the gospel of Christ.

 · The training has put us in a privileged position to purposefully and effectively engage the different players involved in the trauma management of children in the hospitals.

 · An added benefit is that we have received tools and skills to train our own children, caregivers, and the community at large to take care of children who have trauma from abusive experiences.

 · We are now able to practically and contextually understand, interact, and engage our patients (children) better, hence ensuring they maximally enjoy their stay in our hospitals.

-Biography: I am Earnest Kioko, married to Winfred, a high school teacher, and God has blessed us with two daughters, Ruth Kioko (9yrs), now in grade 5 and Blessings Kioko (1yr 3 months).
-I am an ordained Revered with Africa Inland Church of Kenya (AICK) with a Bachelor’s degree in Theology and a Masters in Education.
-I have been serving with CURE for the last 15 years within the spiritual ministry of the organization.
-Currently, I am humbled and privileged to serve as the Senior Director of CURE Spiritual Ministry.
+Biography: Earnest Kioko is married to Winfred, a high school teacher.
+God blessed them with two daughters, Ruth Kioko (9yrs), now in grade 5, and Blessings Kioko (1yr 3 months).
+He is an ordained Revered with Africa Inland Church of Kenya (AICK).
+He also has a Bachelor’s degree in Theology and a Masters in Education.
+He has served with CURE for the last 15 years within the spiritual ministry of the organization.
+Currently, he is humbled and privileged to serve as the Senior Director of CURE Spiritual Ministry.